Deepfake: Pornography

 In 2017, Deepfake pornography prominently surfaced on the Internet, particularly on Reddit.
 As of 2019, many deepfakes on the internet feature pornography of female celebrities whose likeness is typically used without their consent.
 A report published in October 2019 by Dutch cybersecurity startup Deeptrace estimated that 96% of all deepfakes online were pornographic.

 As of 2018, a Daisy Ridley deepfake first captured attention, among others.
 As of October 2019, most of the deepfake subjects on the internet were British and American actors.
 However, around a quarter of the subjects are South Korean, the majority of which are K-pop stars.

 In June 2019, a downloadable Windows and Linux application called DeepNude was released that used neural networks, specifically generative adversarial networks, to remove clothing from images of women.
 The app had both a paid and unpaid version, the paid version costing $50.
 On 27 June the creators removed the application and refunded consumers.

 Female celebrities are often a main target when it comes to deepfake pornography.
 In 2023, deepfake porn videos appeared online of Emma Watson and Scarlett Johansson in a face swapping app.
 In 2024, deepfake porn images circulated online of Taylor Swift.

-Academic studies have reported that women, LGBT people and people of color (particularly activists, politicians and those questioning power) are at higher risk of being targets of promulgation of deepfake pornography.
+Academic studies have reported that women, LGBT people and people of colour (particularly activists, politicians and those questioning power) are at higher risk of being targets of promulgation of deepfake pornography.
+Deepfake technology has become a tool for gender-based harassment and violence, proportionally targeting women and marginalized groups.
+There is an increasing ethical and equity concerns of intimidation and reputational harm intentions behind this specific media.